PeerRaiser/PeerRaiser/README.md

 1. Upload the folder `peerraiser` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click on the PeerRaiser icon in the left sidebar to access the dashboard.
-4. Follow the steps on the dashboard to get setup
+4. Follow the steps on the dashboard to get started

+## Minimum Requirements ###

+* WordPress 4.4.0 or greater
+* PHP version 5.3 or greater